• Home

 If you haven’t used conditional formatting in Excel before, be sure to check out my post outlining how to use conditional formatting in Excel.

-1. Open the workbook you wish to apply the formatting to
+1. Open the workbook you wish to apply formatting to.

-2. Highlight the column which contains the dates you wish to work with
+2. Highlight the column which contains the dates you want to work with.

 4. The New Formatting Rule dialog box will appear: